Mount Kalatungan: An Unforgettable Journey To The Chief Mountain

 Did I dream of completing the 5 highest mountains in the Philippines?

-Was Mount Kalatungan even on my bucket?
+Was Mount Kalatungan even on my bucket list?

 Nope.